 As per the survey, all statistical units located within the territory of the Spanish state, are object of research.

-The initial series of the LGMS is published for the first quarters of each year from 2010 to 2013.
-Subsequently, the results corresponding to the first quarter of that same year will be published annually.
+The series of LGMS is published for the first quarter of that same year will be published annually.

 The first reference period of the published data is the year 2010.